Emmett Paré

 Tulane boasts eight individual NCAA singles champions and two NCAA doubles winners.
 Clifford Sutter won Tulane's first national championship, claiming the NCAA singles title in both 1930 and 1932.
 Following Paré's arrival in 1933, the Green Wave added another six singles titles to its trophy case, including an impressive three straight in 1953,54, and 55.
 Ernest Sutter won back-to-back NCAA titles in 1936 and 1937, while Jack Tuero claimed the 1949 singles crown.
-Hamilton Richardson began a three-year run of Tulane singles championships in 1953, repeating as champion again in 1954.
+Ham Richardson began a three-year run of Tulane singles championships in 1953, repeating as champion again in 1954.
 In 1955, Jose Aguero claimed the NCAA singles title, Tulane's eighth in a span of 25 years.
 However, the winning continued into the late 1950s, as Crawford Henry and Ron Holmberg teamed to give Tulane the NCAA doubles champions in 1957 and 1959.

 Richardson and Aguero led perhaps the strongest of Tulane tennis teams from 1952 through 1955.
 Richardson led the squad from the No. 1 position, while Aguero was perhaps the nation's most formidable No. 2 singles player after joining the team in 1954.
 Richardson nearly added a third singles championship in 1955, but the NCAA ruled him ineligible due to his participation on the Tulane varsity as a freshman, pushing Aguero center stage, where the Brazilian won the singles championship in his own right that season.

 The 1957 Green Wave squad may have matched the 1954-55 Richardson-Aguero squads in overall strength.
 The team had an incredible 1-2-3 punch with Aguero as a senior and super sophomores Holmberg and Henry at the No. 2 and 3 positions, respectively.
 The 1957 team earned the Greenies their second NCAA runner-up honor to the University of Michigan, although the Henry-Holmberg duo captured Tulane's first NCAA doubles title that season.

 Henry and Holmberg also led a strong 1959 squad, as Tulane won the first NCAA Championship in school history.
 The duo again captured the NCAA doubles crown that season, giving Tulane its eighth individual national championship under Paré.

 Paré's teams dominated not just the national tennis scene, but also the Southeastern Conference as well.
 In 1939, the Green Wave won the first of 18 SEC titles, claiming back-to-back championships again in 1941 and 1942.
 After Georgia Tech won the first post-war SEC championship in 1946, Tulane reasserted itself in 1947, winning three straight which would begin a run of 15 league titles in an 18-year span.
 Florida briefly halted the rolling Wave by capturing the 1950 SEC crown, but Tulane responded by winning nine straight titles from 1951 through 1959.
 Georgia Tech and Florida won the SEC in 1960 and 1961, respectively, but the Greenies closed out their stay in the SEC with titles in 1962,63, and 64.